gladiusio/gladius-cli/README.md

 ```

 #### **stop**
-Stops the edge node networking server.
+Stops the edge node networking.
 You can call this to stop serving content.

 ```
 $ gladius-node stop